 |Application Fee Per School

 Law school education costs vary, but the cost of tuition alone can easily reach $150,000.
-Public schools tend to charge lower fees, particularly CUNY Law, which has a public service mission.
+Public schools tend to charge lower fees, particularly CUNY Law, which has a public service mission, SUNY Buffalo Law, the public law school for the State of New York.
 Most law school students rely at least in part on loans.
 To the extent that scholarships are available, most tend to be merit based awards made by the individual schools.
 Recognize that incurring significant debt may limit your career options following law school.